 The Barre Dictatorship Begins: 1969-1975

 In the 1970s, Barre formed a new intelligence agency comprised of members of his clan called the National Security Service (NSS).
-Ostensibly responsible for intelligence and internal security, including monitoring security “offenses,” the NSS became known as the “Black SS”: a secret police force that used torture and arbitrary detention to suppress dissidents and curtail civil liberties.
+Ostensibly responsible for intelligence and internal security, the NSS became known as the “Black SS”: a secret police force that used torture and arbitrary detention to suppress dissidents and curtail civil liberties.

 Turning Point: The Ogaden War with Ethiopia: 1977-1978

-When refugees soon flowed from the Ogaden war and from drought-stricken regions in the Horn, the regime systematically resettled them in camps and settlements in the northwest region and supplied them with weapons to help suppress the Isaaq and seize their economic assets.
+In 1977, the Somali National Army invaded and attempted to annex the ethnic Somali enclave in the Somali region of Ethiopia, sometimes called the “Ogaden.”
+This proved to be a fatal miscalculation as the Soviet Union and Cuba backed the new Marxist government of Ethiopia.
+Soviet aid, once the life-blood of the Barre regime, was cut off.
+When refugees soon flowed from the Ogaden war and from drought-stricken regions in the Horn of Africa, the regime systematically resettled them in the northwest region and supplied them with weapons to help suppress the Isaaq and seize their economic assets.

 Uprising in the Northwest: 1978-1982

+In 1978, military officers from the Majeerteen clan launched a coup attempt.
+The Red Berets—the Somali military special forces—responded by destroying water reservoirs in Majeerteen areas.
+As a result, an estimated 2,000 Majeerteen died of thirst.
+Paramilitaries also waged a campaign of sexual violence against Majeerteen women.
+But the rebellion spread.
+In 1979, a group of Isaaq expatriates formed the Somali National Movement (SNM), with the goal of overthrowing Barre.
+By 1982, the SNM were ready to launch an invasion of northern Somalia from their base in Ethiopia.
 Although the withdrawal of Soviet aid dealt a blow to Barre’s military strength, a new foreign partner soon stepped into the breach.
-With the 1979 Iranian revolution, the United States lost a key ally in the Middle East.
-The proximity of the Horn of Africa to Gulf oil shipping routes gave Somalia a new strategic importance.
-In order to maintain military bases there, the U.S. government gave Barre’s regime $163.5 million in military technology, and four times as much in economic aid.
+With the 1979 Iranian revolution, the United States had lost a key ally in the Middle East.
+The proximity of the Horn of Africa to Gulf oil shipping routes gave Somalia a new strategic importance with the U.S. government.
+From 1980-1988 the U.S. gave Barre’s regime $163.5 million in military technology, and four times as much in economic aid.
 This formidable war machine would be turned against its own civilians.

 Widespread Atrocities: 1978-1991

+Throughout the early 1980s, the Barre regime used increasingly repressive tactics to suppress dissidents from all clans, with particular brutality in the northwest.
+Though the Isaaq-majority SNM also committed human rights violations, the overwhelming number of atrocities was committed by Somali government soldiers.
+By 1987, with other opposition groups emerging, the regime had lost control of most of the country.
 After the Ethiopia-Somalia peace agreement in May 1988, the SNM, fearing the collapse of its long insurgency, attacked the major northern towns of Hargeisa and Burao.
 In what Human Rights Watch characterized as “savage counterinsurgency tactics,” the regime responded with the aerial bombing and strafing of northern towns and villages, including the pursuit and slaughter of civilians fleeing on foot.
-The assault focused on Hargeisa—the second-largest city in Somalia—where bombing sorties flown by Somali pilots and by South African and ex-Rhodesian mercenaries destroyed an estimated 70% of the city.
-The attack struck residential neighborhoods the hardest and leveled most of the city; over 5,000 civilians were killed.
+The assault focused on Hargeisa—the second-largest city in Somalia—where bombings destroyed an estimated 70% of the city and killed over 5,000 civilians.
 Nearly half a million Somalis fled to Ethiopia, where they remained for years in refugee camps.
 At least another half million internally displaced persons streamed to other regions within Somalia.

 The Collapse of the Somali State: 1991-2012

-By 2011, the TFG was still confined to only a part of Mogadishu.
-Weak and worn out by political squabbles, it remained dependent on troops of the African Union (AU) mission (AMISOM) for its very existence.
-Regions to the north still refused to recognize its legitimacy, and much of southern and central Somalia was controlled by the Islamist insurgency known as Al-Shabaab, a terrorist group bent on imposing its extreme version of Islam on the entire country, if not the entire region.
+Meanwhile, Mogadishu was plunged into chaos as rival militia leaders battled for control of the city.
+More than twenty-five years later, Mogadishu remained a lawless zone with no effective government.
+In 2006, an Islamist insurgency threatened to topple the Transitional Federal Government (TFG).
+Weak and worn out by political squabbles, the TFG remained dependent on troops of the African Union mission for its very existence.
+Regions to the north still refused to recognize its legitimacy, and much of southern and central Somalia was controlled by the Islamist insurgency Al-Shabaab, a terrorist group bent on imposing its extreme version of Islam on the entire country, if not region.
 By 2010, about 1.5 million people had been internally displaced within Somalia, and more than half a million Somali refugees had sought shelter in neighboring countries.
-Adding to the crisis, Somalia was struck by famine in 2011 and early 2012.
-At its height, the famine raised the number of people entirely dependent on humanitarian assistance in Somalia to 4 million.
+Adding to the crisis, Somalia was struck by famine in 2011 and early 2012, which, at its height, raised the number of people entirely dependent on humanitarian assistance in Somalia to 4 million.

 » Learn more about the self-proclaimed Republic of Somaliland and efforts at transitional justice there.